Prior to administering or prescribing controlled substances in Kentucky, you must have the following:

 Dentists Play a Critical Role

-Opioid abuse is a serious public health issue with more than 47,600 deaths due to opioids in 2017, the highest year on record.
+Opioid abuse is a serious public health issue.
+More than 83,000 drug overdose deaths occurred in the United States in the 12 months ending in June 2020, the highest number of overdose deaths ever recorded in a 12-month period, and an increase of over 21% compared to the previous year, according to recent provisional data from the Centers for Disease Control and Prevention (CDC).
 Nearly half of all opioid overdose deaths involve a prescription opioid.
 Dentists should consider if non-pharmacologic and non-opioid therapy is preferred, especially if screening determines patient's increase of harm or misuse is greater than benefit (see examples below).

 Substance use disorder - history of drug misuse, overdose, family history of SUD